matwerber1/aws-msk-kafka-connect-docker/README.md

 I recently disccovered the awesome, serverless AWS Lambda-powered load testing offered by [Nordstrom's open source Serverless Artillery project](https://github.com/Nordstrom/serverless-artillery), so I might consider using this instead of #2, above... or maybe adding both options?

-## Contents
+## Usage

-`./msk-cluster` - contains AWS SAM template to deploy a new MSK cluster.
+`msk-cluster-setup/` - contains AWS SAM template to deploy a new MSK cluster.
 You must configure the `deploy.sh` script to specify the subnet and security group configuration of your cluster.
 Optionally, review the `template.yml` for any other changes you may want to make, such as enforcing TLS encryption.

+`aws-msk-tutorial/` - contains scripts to automate the basic producer and consumer tests from the official [AWS MSK Getting Started Guide](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html).
+These are simple tests where you type messages into a terminal that are then posted to a test topic in your cluster, and you can watch as they are received by a consumer script running in a separate terminal.

-`./kafka-connect` - contains the resources to build Confluent Kafka Connect stream publishers and consumers.
+`kafka-connect/` - contains the resources to build Confluent Kafka Connect stream publishers and consumers as separate Docker images.
+The publisher uses Confluent's datagen connector to generate simulated streaming data, and the consumer uses Confluent's S3 Connector to consume and write messages to Amazon S3.